How can I tell that someone is thinking of suicide?

 Signs that a person could be considering suicide

-- sudden change from distress to saying they are ‘at peace’ or ‘okay’ (this may indicate that they have decided to take their life)
+- Sudden change from distress to saying they are ‘at peace’ or ‘okay’

 This is not a full list.
 Signs can be difficult to recognise.
 Some people may show no signs yet still feel suicidal, others may show many signs yet be coping okay.

 Sometimes we don’t recognise the signs even though they may seem obvious when we look back.
 This is often because we were too close to the situation at the time.
 The fact that there are signs doesn’t always mean that someone is suicidal.

 If you think someone may be suicidal, it is important to start a conversation about it with them.
 The only way to know for sure if someone is thinking of taking their own life is if they tell you themselves or you ask them directly.
 Find out what to do if a friend is suicidal here.

 If it's an emergency, call 999 or 112 immediately to get them medical attention, or take them straight to A&E.

 Some content thanks to the National Office for Suicide Prevention.
 Visit yourmentalhealth.ie for information on mental health in Ireland, and how to support yourself and the people you love.